eceowl/ARE/README.md

 ### Rooms for Improvement
 * Better use weather for predictions
     * 95 degrees Fahrenheit might not feel as hot depending on the humidity, etc

+### Known Issues
+* Datetime formatting does not currently work on windows machines.